jayoung/MKtests_JY/README.md

 # MKtests_JY

-## Janet Young Nov 2020
+## Janet Young (started Nov 2020)

 # Overview

-My R functions to perform McDonald-Kreitman tests
+This git repo shares my R functions to perform McDonald-Kreitman tests.

-Can polarize changes if an outgroup is provided
+Can polarize changes if a outgroup(s) are provided.

-Can filter out low frequency variants (this sometimes results in increased fixed changes, which is counter-intuitive, but occurs when there are polymorphisms where the ancestral allele is at low frequency and the derived allele is the only one that remains after filtering)
+Can filter out low frequency variants (this sometimes results in increased fixed changes, which is counter-intuitive, but occurs when there are polymorphisms where the ancestral allele is at low frequency and the derived allele is the only one that remains after filtering).

-Can specify a smaller region of the alignment to look at using the regionStartAA / regionEndAA options
+Can specify a smaller region of the alignment to look at using the regionStartAA / regionEndAA options.

-# Notes on the McDonald-Kreitman test
+# Notes on the McDonald-Kreitman (MK) test

-The [Wikipedia page](https://en.wikipedia.org/wiki/McDonald%E2%80%93Kreitman_test) provides a nice description
+The MK test test was introduced in a [1991 paper by McDonald and Kreitman](https://www.nature.com/articles/351652a0), and there's a nice description on [Wikipedia](https://en.wikipedia.org/wiki/McDonald%E2%80%93Kreitman_test).

 As well as a p-value testing for departure from neutrality, the MK test calculates:
 - *alpha*, which represents the proportion of substitutions driven by positive selection.
 - the *neutrality index*, where >1 indicates negative selection; <1 indicates positive selection

 Reminder - best practise for the MK test is to:
 - use sequences from only a single population (e.g. ZI population of D. melanogaster)
 - to remove rare polymorphisms (e.g. remove alleles with frequency <= 5%)

+Some people choose a chi-squared test to test for departures from neutrality (e.g. the MKT website), other people prefer a Fishers exact test ("FET").
+My script gives both p-values, so the user can choose which to report.

 # Instructions